bk138/droidVNC-NG/doc/Intent-Interface.md

 * Action: one of the above Actions you requested
   * `net.christianbeier.droidvnc_ng.EXTRA_REQUEST_ID`: The request id this answer is for.
   * `net.christianbeier.droidvnc_ng.EXTRA_REQUEST_SUCCESS`: Boolean Extra describing the outcome of the request.
+  * `net.christianbeier.droidvnc_ng.EXTRA_CLIENTS`: If action is `net.christianbeier.droidvnc_ng.ACTION_GET_CLIENTS`, a String Extra containing a JSON array of currently handled clients:
+    ```json
+    [
+       {
+         "connectionId": 123454321,
+         "host": "192.168.1.2",
+         "port": 5500,
+         "repeaterId": "someStringId",
+         "requestId": "someStringId"
+       }
+    ]
+    ```
+     - `connectionId` optional, only set when there is an actual connection (it might not be if a reverse/repeater client is in reconnect mode)
+     - `host` is remote IP address or hostname, either the source or the reverse/repeater destination
+     - `port` optional, port of reverse/repeater remote
+     - `repeaterId` optional, id for repeater remote
+     - `requestId` optional, the id given when initiating a reverse/repeater connection

 There is one special case where the service sends a Broadcast Intent with action `net.christianbeier.droidvnc_ng.ACTION_STOP` without any extras: that is when it is stopped by the